 The information on traffic volume and transmitter buffer status can influence admission control and the allocation of transport formats by RRC.
-The same information is sent by MAC to RRC that uses the information as a basis for the decision if channel type switching needs to be performed (see 14.1).
-Indication of needed switching from common to dedicated, from dedicated to common channels or from dedicated to dedicated channel with different rate is based on the traffic volume measurements.
-This information is passed to RRC.
+The same information is sent by MAC to RRC that uses the information as a basis for the decision if channel type switching needs to be performed (see 6.1).
+Indication of needed switching from common to dedicated, from dedicated to common channels or from dedicated to dedicated channel with different rate is based on

-6.2.3 Channel type switching execution
+9.2.3 Channel type switching execution